 Kim Beck has created Grand Opening events at the Grand Canyon and organized skywriting events in places from New York to Missouri.
 Her work has been shown on billboards along I70 & in auto repair lots, in botanical gardens, on rooftops along the High Line, NYC, as well as at the Walker Art Center, Carnegie Museum of Art, Smack Mellon, Socrates Sculpture Park, Warhol Museum, Art Omi & Hallwalls.
 She has held residencies at the MacDowell Colony, Yaddo, Sharpe-Walentas Studio Program, International Studio and Curatorial Program, Montalvo, and has received awards from ARS Electronica & Printed Matter.
 She lives in Pittsburgh and teaches print, drawing and photography in the School of Art at Carnegie Mellon.

 Kim Beck's work surveys the frayed edges of the inhabited landscape, bringing the ordinary and overlooked into focus.
-She is an interdisciplinary artist whose work moves between drawing, print media and installation and explores the poetry of the environment full of asphalt, potholes, weeds, lawns, skies and billboards.
+She is an interdisciplinary artist whose work moves between drawing, print media and installation, exploring the poetry of the landscape, asphalt, potholes, weeds, lawns, skies and billboards.
 Her curiosity extends to intimate roadside landscapes, cracked roadways and dense thickets of invasive weeds.
 These are meditations on the structures and surfaces that reflect the ways that humans affect and are changed by the land.
 Through her work, what was once a banal eyesore is elevated to something worthy of notice.

 Contact: kimbeck at idealcities.com